MatheusRdk/house-builders/README.md

-# House, Architects, and Engineers Management API Project
+# House, Architects, and Engineers Management API

 This is a Java 17 and Spring Boot 3 API project that enables the management of houses, architects, and engineers.
 The API provides basic CRUD operations for each entity and use a MySQL database (running in Docker).